Tes3103/Cleancing-Meditation/README.md

 I have also used googel chrome developer tools to check the respossiveness to differnt screen sizes and works.

 ## Credits

 **Media**

 **Images**

-All the images taken from the free source from Googel search
+All the images taken from the free source from free image website from googel search.

 **Acknowledgments**